hengshan/hengshan.github.io/blog-spatial-metaverse/index.markdown

 title: "Metaverse"
 category: Metaverse
 display-title: Spatial Metaverse
-description: Understanding the metaverse through a spatiotemporal perspective.
+description: Understanding the metaverse and blockchain from a spatiotemporal perspective.
+Geospatial Metaverse and Geospatial Blockchain.
 ---